-The filling is made of Chinese chives, if you can’t find these at your local Asian grocer substitute for leeks, dried shrimp for some Unami flavour (if you’re vegetarian these can be left out, instead add a teaspoon of miso paste), mung bean or rice vermicelli noodles and some seasoning.
+The type of Taiwanese dumpling I’m making are called Chinese Chive Dumplings.
+To make these dumplings you make a filling out of Chinese chives, dried shrimp for some Unami flavour (if you’re vegetarian these can be left out, instead add a teaspoon of miso paste), mung bean or rice vermicelli noodles and some seasoning.
+If you can’t find Chinese Chives at your local Asian grocer substitute for leeks.

 Then wrapped in a yeast dough and pan-fried so the bottom becomes crispy and the top becomes chewy.
 It’s the best of both worlds.

 Serve with a little soy sauce and black vinegar.

 – Beef and Chorizo Empanadas beef and chorizo mix inside crispy baked dough

 – Pork and Prawn Shumai just like you get at dimsum.
 Big juicy dumplings filled with pork and prawns

 – Wonton Soup pork wontons served in a chinese style soup

 Chinese Chive Dumplings are a mixture of Chinese chives, noodles and seasoning wrapped in dough and pan-fried so the bottom becomes crispy.